avlidienbrunn/bountydash/README.md

 <img src="assets/intro/intro10.png" />

+**This tool will most likely have data in it that are for your own eyes only.
+Thus, do not run this in any other way than on a local instance `127.0.0.1:X (LISTEN)`.**

 ## Description

 Since we both have submitted quite a bunch of bug bounty reports since 2013, we felt that we had to consolidate how we structured our findings.
 We both kept spreadsheets with all info, but there had to be a better way.